ashish-koshy/C3B/README.md

 ### Candid Communication:
 C3B attempts to promote a candid and open organizational culture that isn't afraid to recognize and address shortcomings in the product.

+### Logs for Bug Fixes:
+Using logs specifically for bug fixes follows a proactive approach to quality assurance, where monitoring and logs drive the maintenance phase of the software lifecycle.

 #
 ## CONS: